(Originally published in 2010; Updated in 2024)

 Many common foods, plants, and other things abundant in the home during the holidays are there because we delight in them.
 But what’s good for the goose is not always good for the gander.
 Here are some of the more common culprits to watch out for this season, along with signs of toxicity, a first aid kit, and instructions should your kitty or pooch foil your best protective efforts.

-1) The Poinsettia: It’s a Christmas classic, but if the leaves are ingested by pets, it can cause very unpleasant symptoms such as nausea, vomiting, and diarrhea.
+1) THE POINSETTA: It’s a Christmas classic, but if the leaves are ingested by pets, it can cause very unpleasant symptoms such as nausea, vomiting, and diarrhea.
 Reports of the poinsettia as a skull-and-bones type poison, however, are greatly exaggerated – it is actually classified as mildly toxic by the ASPCA.
 Still, some kittens have been known to go blind if they get the leaves’ sap in their eyes.

-2) The Mistletoe: For humans, these traditional sprigs of bright red berries are invitations to steal smooches.
+2) THE MISTLETOE: For humans, these traditional sprigs of bright red berries are invitations to steal smooches.
 For pets, though, they can be the kiss of death.
 Visible early signs of poisoning include bleeding in the mouth, erratic behaviour, vomiting, and diarrhea.
 An encounter with this plant can also cause more serious problems, including bleeding of the stomach and intestine; liver, kidney, adrenal, and nerve damage; and cardiovascular collapse.

-3) The Holly: For such a pretty plant with a jolly name, the berries of the holly are very deceptive.
+3) THE HOLLY: For such a pretty plant with a jolly name, the berries of the holly are very deceptive.
 If your pet eats them, you won’t feel like singing fa-la-la-la-la.
 The mishap triggers tremors and seizures, which might end in a coma, and even death.

-4) The Star of Bethlehem: This star may have led the three Wise Men to the manger, but the plant can land your pet in emergency.
+4) THE STAR OF BETHLEHEM: This star may have led the three Wise Men to the manger, but the plant can land your pet in emergency.
 As part of the deadly lily family, it contains the poison “glycosides” and is more an outdoor plant.
 Symptoms of toxicity (for animals and humans) are increased heart rate and blood pressure and cardiac arrest.
 The good news is that your pet has to eat a lot of these “stars” before the lights go dim.

-5) The Christmas tree: Considered mildly toxic, oils of some trees (such as the fir) can irritate your furry friend’s mouth and stomach.
+5) THE CHRISTMAS TREE: Considered mildly toxic, oils of some trees (such as the fir) can irritate your furry friend’s mouth and stomach.
 Symptoms include drooling and vomiting.
 Also, if they swallow the needles, it can puncture their intestines and cause obstruction.
 As with all poisons, the amount consumed, along with the degree of toxicity, will determine how much trouble your pet is in.

-1) Grave Grapes: From divine wines to sensuous salads, humans have celebrated grapes as fit for kings.
+1) GRAVE GRAPES: From divine wines to sensuous salads, humans have celebrated grapes as fit for kings.
 If your puppy gulps down too many of them, however, they can be the grapes of wrath (depending on the size of the animal, poisoning has been observed from eating between 9 oz and 2 lbs).
 Early tip-offs for toxicity include vomiting and diarrhea.
 In severe cases, kidney failure may occur within 24 hours, and death can follow.

-2) Raise the Raisins: Keep this treat high on the shelf, as it’s also on the nasty list for your pets.
+2) RAISE THE RAISINS: Keep this treat high on the shelf, as it’s also on the nasty list for your pets.
 The symptoms of toxicity are the same as those for grapes.

-3) Mad Macadamias: Just a few of these nuts can really spoil your dog’s day at best, with vomiting, abdominal pain and tremors.
+3) MAD MACADAMIAS: Just a few of these nuts can really spoil your dog’s day at best, with vomiting, abdominal pain and tremors.
 At worst, they can cause paralysis.
 Miraculously, dogs fully recover within 48 hours, even without vet treatment.
 Again, even though cats aren’t crazy about macadamias, best keep a lid on the jar just in case.

-4) Naughty Nutmeg: Nutmeg contains a narcotic (myristicin) that, should kitty lap up the Christmas eggnog, can cause her to act as if she’s on a really bad acid trip.
+4) NAUGHTY NUTMEG: Nutmeg contains a narcotic (myristicin) that, should kitty lap up the Christmas eggnog, can cause her to act as if she’s on a really bad acid trip.
 If you notice vomiting and bizarre behaviour, this means that she’s likely been poisoned by a hallucinogen.
 Pets have died from consuming this spice.
 Even humans can overdose on nutmeg, though it would take massive amounts in one sitting.

 What with all the ribbons, baubles, and other shiny things, pets can’t help partying with the new eye candy.
 But if they swallow bits of tinsel or string, it can get twisted in their intestines and you’ll have one sick little puppy on your hands.
 So, by all means deck the halls, but clear the deck of anything that can hurt your pet.